Home / Docs / Quick Start

 bash

-MCP dependencies
+MCP dependency

 What's next